Graham Roberts: Rangers

 He moved to Rangers in 1986 for £450,000 and won the Scottish Premier Division in his first season and the Scottish League Cup a year later.
 Whilst at Rangers he was involved in a controversial Old Firm derby at Ibrox Park on 17 October 1987.
 During a very bad-tempered match three players were sent off and in the aftermath Roberts, his team-mates Terry Butcher and Chris Woods and Celtic player Frank McAvennie were all charged with conduct likely to provoke a breach of the peace.
 McAvennie was found not guilty, while Roberts was found not proven, although Butcher and Woods were both convicted and fined.
-During the match Roberts, who had taken over as goalkeeper after Woods was sent off, was involved in a second controversy when he "conducted" Rangers supporters in a rendition of "The Sash", although Roberts would subsequently claim that he did not realise they were singing that song, a traditional Ulster loyalist anthem, when he made the gesture.
+During the match Roberts, who had taken over as goalkeeper after Woods was sent off, was involved in a second controversy when he "conducted" Rangers supporters in a rendition of "The Billy Boys", although Roberts would subsequently claim that he did not realise they were singing that song, a traditional Ulster loyalist anthem, when he made the gesture.